 Our goal is to live in a state (and ultimately country) where no unwanted or lost adoptable pet is euthanized and low cost, accessible spay neuter, shots and microchiping services are readily available.
 We have started in our own backyard, servicing low-income residents of Valencia County.
 Won’t you help us make a change?

-“The Spay-Neuter Coalition of NM reduces overpopulation and euthanization of healthy dogs and improves the welfare of animals in the community.
+“The Spay-Neuter Coalition of NM, reduces overpopulation and euthanization of healthy animals and improves the welfare of animals in the community.
 We work with the community to provide and support existing resources that benefit both animals and people.
-We use our hands on projects for community education, spay/neuter and to inspire policy, legislation and enforcement.”
+We use hands-on projects for community education, spay/neuter and owner retention.”

-The Valencia County Animal Shelter employees do everything possible to place adoptable dogs and cats in good homes or with rescues; but with the way the current sheltering system is sturctured and with the overpopulation of dogs and cats in this county, not all of them are saved.
+The Valencia County Animal Shelter employees do everything possible to place adoptable dogs and cats in good homes or with rescues; but with the way the current sheltering system is structured and with the overpopulation of dogs and cats in this county, euthanasia is the current, and in our opinion, outdated solution.

 The financial ramifications are also a major concern.
 In the 2018 almost $1 million was spent on animal control and sheltering in the county, with taxpayers paying for approximately $200 per pet entering the shelter.
 This problem can be easily solved by preventing unwanted litters of puppies and kittens by spaying and neutering dogs and cats at a young age.

 Faith Richards, President